chuckmasterson/chuckmasterson.github.io/_posts/2017-03-01-changing-my-blog-to-jekyll-why-i-did-it.md

   *or,* Getting Right with Technology.\\
   (For those who don't code.)
 categories:
 - meta
 - technology
-prefatory: |
+---

 *This is the first of two posts about redoing my blog, although the other one will be aimed at a different audience, mostly consisting of programmers trying to do the same thing I did.*
+{: .prefatory }

 *I’m aware that I promised to write about sugarbush.
 My time there turned out not to be a solid week but several discontinuous days, and I haven’t yet spent all the time I’m planning to spend there.
 I’ll write when I have, but meanwhile I’ve been wanting to write this.*
----
+{: .prefatory }

-I'm going to take on a bit of a challenge: I’m going to try to make some very nerdy programming stuff interesting to regular people, people who have no interest in code other than that it should work---even people who fear code and want nothing to do with it.
-I’m going to try to explain why I spent what probably totaled up to at least a full work week, and maybe two, reprogramming this blog from the ground up.
-Bear with me; I really am going to attempt to put in some ideas that you have a chance of caring about. [...]
+I'm going to take on a bit of a challenge: I’m going to try to make some very nerdy programming stuff interesting to regular people, people who have no interest in code other than that it should work---even people who fear code and want nothing to do with it. [...]
 ```

 ---and the Cloud can bugger off.[^3]